-You'll quickly find out if your partner or soon-to-be spouse is a risk taker, depending on the type of mortgage he or she desires.
-Fixed-rate mortgages carry little risk but sometimes carry higher interest rates than adjustables.
-These are the popular types of mortgages:
+You'll quickly find out if your partner or soon-to-be spouse is a risk taker, depending on the type of mortgage they desire.
+Fixed-rate mortgages carry little risk because the interest rate remains the same for the entire term.
+They sometimes carry higher interest rates than adjustable-rate mortgages where rates go up or down at specific intervals.
+Other popular types of mortgages, if you qualify, are:

-Although marriages, unions, and partnerships start out amicable, sometimes couples lose their focus and wander off in separate directions.
+Although marriages, unions, and partnerships start out amicably, sometimes couples lose their focus and wander off in separate directions.
 For that reason, it's a good idea to put all financial agreements into writing.
-Contact a real estate lawyer.
+Contact a real-estate lawyer.

-Decide in advance what will happen if one or both of you decide to part company.
+Decide in advance what will happen if you decide to part company.
 Will you sell the home or let one party buy out the other party?
-If you sell, For example:
+Questions to address if you sell, for example: